Spring sale until March 31 For new clients only

 LMS Integration: Definition, Benefits, and Real Examples

-In this article, we’ll cover everything you need to know about LMS integrations, including:
+In this article, we’ll cover everything you need to know about LMS integration, including what it is, the main types of LMS integrations, and how you can benefit from it.

 LMS integration is your learning management system’s ability to share data with other corporate software used in your organization.
 Integrating these systems enables your business to automate manual processes and consolidate valuable data from other apps to give you an overall view of training activities in the company.
 As a result, L&D and HR teams can simplify their workflows, deliver a better learning experience, and take action based on deeper business insights.